 How did settlers make gunpowder?

 The first documented use of a firearm was a matchlock musket in 1364, but gunpowder has been around since as early as the 9th century when it was first discovered in China.
-When European colonists established their first North American settlement in 1607 (Jamestown), gunpowder based firearms were the weapons of choice because of how easy they were to use and the massive damage they could inflict on the enemy, but all these guns were completely useless without the explosive propellant known as gunpowder.
-It took close to three months to sail one way across the Atlantic and waiting a minimum of six months for a resupply of powder was out the question, so they had to produce it themselves with the land they had.
+When European colonists established their first North American settlement in 1607 (Jamestown), gunpowder-based firearms were the weapons of choice because of how easy they were to use and the massive damage they could inflict on the enemy, but all these guns were completely useless without the explosive propellant known as gunpowder.
+It took close to three months to sail one way across the Atlantic and waiting a minimum of six months for a resupply of powder was out of the question, so they had to produce it themselves with the land they had.

 (The flintlock firing mechanism was used for over 200 years and relied entirely on the production of gunpowder)